Heroin and Fentanyl Criminal Charges

-Heroin and Fentanyl are highly addictive opioid substances that in recent times have been widespread across the St. Louis and St. Charles Metropolitan areas.
-They are mostly commonly prevalent in powder or capsule form which is itself ingested or is sometimes directly injected into the body by way of syringe.
+Heroin and Fentanyl are highly addictive opioid substances that in recent times have been widespread across the St. Louis and St. Charles metropolitan areas.
+They are most commonly prevalent in powder or capsule form which is itself ingested or is sometimes directly injected into the body by way of a syringe.
 Even though these are non-violent crimes, prosecutors take these charges very seriously because ingestion or distribution could lead to serious injury or death.

 The range of punishment often stretches from a D Felony all the way to an A felony, which carries a 10-year minimum sentence.
 Prosecutors in some counties in Missouri are even charging those who distribute heroin that leads to an overdose as Assault.
 Many users are struggling with an addiction and need legal help and treatment.
 Fortunately, the Krupp Law Firm and its attorneys know what to do in this situation.

 Heroin and Fentanyl are considered Schedule I Controlled Substance as defined by Missouri Law.

 In Missouri, a person commits the offense of possession of a controlled substance if he or she knowingly possesses a controlled substance, except as authorized by Missouri Law.

 The offense of possession of any controlled substance except thirty-five grams or less of marijuana or any synthetic cannabinoid is a class D felony.
 Thus, possession of heroin or fentanyl in any quantity may result in a D Felony charge.